Carmen Miranda: Death

 After the last take, Miranda and Durante gave an impromptu performance on the set for the cast and technicians.
 The singer took several cast members and some friends home with her for a small party.
 She went upstairs to bed at about 3 a.m.
 Miranda undressed, placed her platform shoes in a corner, lit a cigarette, placed it in an ashtray and went into her bathroom to remove her makeup.
 She apparently came from the bathroom with a small, round mirror in her hand; in the small hall that led to her bedroom, she collapsed from a fatal heart attack.
 Miranda was 46 years old.
 Her body was found at about 10:30 a.m. lying in the hallway.
 The Jimmy Durante Show episode in which Miranda appeared was aired two months after her death, on 15 October 1955.
 The episode began with Durante paying tribute to the singer, while also indicating that her family had given permission for the performance to be broadcast.
 A clip of the episode was included in the A&E Network's Biography episode about the singer.

-In accordance with her wishes, Miranda's body was flown back to Rio de Janeiro.
-The casket was covered with the flag of Brazil; the Brazilian government declared a period of national mourning.
+In accordance with her wishes, Miranda's body, dressed in a red suit, was flown back to Rio de Janeiro.
+The casket was draped with the flag of Brazil; the Brazilian government declared a period of national mourning.

 About 60,000 people attended her memorial service at the Rio de Janeiro town hall, and more than half a million Brazilians escorted her funeral cortège to the cemetery.

 Miranda is buried in São João Batista Cemetery in Rio de Janeiro.
-In 1956 her belongings were donated by her husband and family to the Carmen Miranda Museum, which opened in Rio on 5 August 1976.
+In 1956, her belongings were donated by her husband and family to the Carmen Miranda Museum, which opened in Rio on 5 August 1976.
 For her contributions to the entertainment industry, Miranda has a star on the Hollywood Walk of Fame at the south side of the 6262 block of Hollywood Boulevard.